Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 I included a button in the footer to enable a user to go straight up to the top of the page rather than scrolling back up to enhance user experience.
 I also added a button in the footer to allow all charts to be reset for the same reason.

+I have added the full chart at the bottom of the page so that users have the option to look through the whole dataset should the need arise.

 I have shared my wireframes below, however, the final site looks quite different.
 As I was developing the site, it became apparent that there was a better way for the data to be visualized, as well as allowing the data to be responsive on all devices, which was at the forefront of my design process.
 I initially wanted to go with a really simple design that just plainly showed the charts.
 However, upon development, I saw ways in which I can improve

 ### User Stories